-I wanted to add some color and texture to my fall curio top display, so I hot glued fabric to cover a fruit juice can, a vegetable can and a tuna can.
-These tin cans now are containers to hold sunflowers, a boxwood plant and some wooden beads.
+I wanted to add some color and texture to my fall curio top display, so I hot glued fabric to cover a fruit juice can, a vegetable can, and a tuna can.
+These tin cans are now containers to hold sunflowers, a boxwood plant, and some wooden beads.

 40. Punched Tree Ornament

-At Thinking Closet you'll find easy to follow instructions for making this punched tree ornament.
+At Thinking Closet, you'll find easy-to-follow instructions for making this punched tree ornament.
 Use flameless tea candles and fill your tree with these super cute ornaments.

 41. Hair Brush Holders

 Keep your hair brushes in a convenient place for easy access by making hair brush holders like these at The Creative Imperative.
 That's where you'll find the tutorial for this project.

 Spill the Beans - or leave a comment

 Amazing uses of Tin in so many different ways.
 Nice article Loraine.
 I am late to read this piece. :)